bxparks/rpn83p/TVM.md

 immediately that there are no solutions to the polynomial equation, and it can let the user know immediately.

-The RPN83P code uses the following algorithm to determine there are no sign
+The RPN83P code uses the following algorithm to determine if there are no sign
 changes:

 - initialize 2 counters: